dushankw/wp2015-bootstrap/README.md

-CREDITS: Inspiration taken from PIP MVC Framework
+* Credits: Inspiration taken from PIP MVC Framework
+* Permissions: 701 on the directories, 604 on the files